GodsSajjad/ariadne/.github/ISSUE_TEMPLATE/tunnel-sandbox.md

 ---
 name: Tunnel Sandbox
-about: Spin up a Hello World server and expose it via a chosen tunnel
+about: Spin up a Hello World server and expose it via a chosen tunnel.
-title: Start a Hello World Server and Expose it via Different Tunnels
+title: Tunnel Sandbox
 labels: tunnel-sandbox
 assignees: ''
 ---

 # Ariadne

+Start a Hello World Server and Expose it via Different Tunnels.

 ## 🔧 Control Panel